danchoi/soywiki/README.markdown

 No wiki link pattern is perfect!
 All involve trade-offs.
 The CamelCase pattern gives you a lot in return for its particular compromises.

+## Hyperlinks

+There may come the time when you want to link to content, that isn't part of your wiki.
+The common link-syntax will allow you to refer to websites.
+But if you want to link to something in your own filesystem you can also use the `file://` schema.
+This schema actually only allows absolute file paths.
+To circumvent this problem we have added support for our own schema:
+`soyfile://` which allows to link to files relative to the wiki root or, if you use vim's
+*autochdir* option, relative to the current namespace.

 ## Bug reports and feature requests